 Refill Prescriptions: If you need to take prescription meds, go ahead and get any refills that are needed.

 Give Itinerary to Emergency Contact: Give your itinerary for your thru-hike to your emergency contact.
 It should include the date you are leaving, the trail you will be on, estimated date of return, how frequently you will contact them with updates, how you will be getting to and from the trail, and personal information such as blood type, who to call if something happens, where important documents are located, your age, weight, hair color, eye color, what you will be primarily wearing (a picture would be great), and any other important information they may need to know in case something happens to you or you go missing.
+Also (and this is important, thank you Lara for this suggestion) make sure your emergency contact knows your capabilities as a hiker.
+In other words, let them know when they should start getting worried and when they should not be worried.
+You don’t want them calling search and rescue because you haven’t answered a call or text within the last 30 minutes with the reason being either you didn’t have service or maybe you just needed a little extra bathroom time or maybe you stopped for a nap.

 Go through your gear: Now would be a good time to go through your gear and make any changes and verify everything is there.